 While filming the "parking" scene with Marty and young Lorraine in the car, the production crew decided to play a practical joke at Michael J. Fox's expense.
 The scene called for Fox to drink from a prop liquor bottle filled with water and do a spit take when he sees Lorraine with a cigarette.
 For a specific take however, the prop liquor bottle was switched for one which contained real alcohol inside.
 Fox, unaware of this, performed the scene and drank from the bottle, only to discover the switch after-the-fact.
 The full gag is featured on the "Outtakes" section of the DVD.

 Doc Brown refers to "jigawatts" of electricity.
 This is the now-obscure but once-standard pronunciation of the word "gigawatt," one billion watts.
 Nowadays it is usually pronounced with a hard "g."
-In neo-Latin languages, however, it's pronounced with a soft "g."
+In romance languages, however, it's pronounced with a soft "g."

 Huey Lewis was asked by Robert Zemeckis and Bob Gale to write a song for the film.
 However, the two Bobs were not thrilled with the first song Huey brought back to them.
 After explaining what they were hoping for, Huey came back with "The Power of Love".
 He was then told they needed one more song, and so, upon viewing a cut of the film, Huey got the inspiration for "Back in Time".